 How to make the best loadout

 If you have an assault rifle, for instance, and are a trigger-happy player, then you’re going to want to opt for extended magazines over the fast-draw magazines.
-Likewise, stealthy players should equip a suppressor on their weapons while more aggressive players should not, as it comes with a damage penalty.
-Snipers shouldn’t choose an Operator Skill like the flamethrower Purifier that require you to be close to your targets, as well, but should have a capable pistol for emergency situations.
+Likewise, stealthy players should equip a suppressor on their weapons, while more aggressive players should not, as it comes with a damage penalty.
+Snipers shouldn’t choose an Operator Skill like the flamethrower Purifier that requires you to be close to your targets as well but should also have a capable pistol for emergency situations.

 Below, we’ve outlined an ideal class that is great for learning the ropes and can be obtained with a few hours of play.
 Over time, you can swap things in and out to fit your own style: